Kidney Stones: The Ultimate Beginner’s Guide

 - Sweet Potatoes

-More importantly, please make sure to always consult your medical professional when it comes to treating, diagnosing, or preventing kidney stones!
+The above recommendations are not formal medical advice, please consult a medical professional when it comes to treating, diagnosing, or preventing kidney stones.

-If you have kidney stones and need a catheter, chack out CompactCath!
+If you have kidney stones and need a catheter, check out CompactCath!